How Does Dunzo Work – Business & Revenue Model Explained

 |Parent Organization||Dunzo Digital Private Limited|

-It’s interesting to note that the company does not own any of these restaurants, shops or stores.
+It’s interesting to note that the company does not own any of these restaurants, shops, or stores.
 Its business model is focused on delivery.
 We will discuss its business and revenue model in detail later in this article.
+According to Dunzo Delivery’s 2021 reports, almost 17,000 people ordered groceries in a single month in 2021.

 Dunzo’s Growth Timeline